-Section 10 STUDENT VALUABLES
+Section 9 STUDENT VALUABLES

 Arlington Public Schools is NOT responsible for the personal property of students.
 Students are cautioned not to bring large amounts of money or items of value to school.
-If it is necessary to bring valuable items or more money than is needed to pay for lunch, leave the money or valuables with a staff member in the school office for temporary and safe-keeping.
+If it is necessary to bring valuable items or more money than is needed to pay for lunch, leave the money or valuables with a staff member in the school office for temporary safe-keeping.
 Even then, the school is not in a position to guarantee that the student's property will not be subject to loss, theft, or damage.

-Section 11 LOST AND FOUND
+Section 10 LOST AND FOUND

-Students who find lost articles are asked to take them to the office, where the articles can be claimed by the owner.
+Students who find lost articles are asked to take them to the Lost and Found, located in the elementary gym, where the articles can be claimed by the owner.
 If articles are lost at school, report that loss to office personnel.
+Lost and found items will be donated to charitable organizations at the end of every quarter.

-Section 12 ACCIDENTS
+Section 11 ACCIDENTS

-Every accident in the school building, on the school grounds, at practice sessions, or at any athletic event sponsored by the school must be reported immediately to administration.
+Every accident in the school building, on the school grounds, or at any event sponsored by the school must be reported immediately to administration.
 The individual staff member involved should complete an accident report immediately.